Evaluation Committee/ Panel

 A key component of any purchase requisition should be the inclusion of technical specifications.
 There are many ways for suppliers to define technical specification.
 These might include:

-In other words, the requester should provide all information and fill out forms as agreed during planning.
-If a pre-plan was not done, the request may have some delays while the feasibility is assessed.
+In other words, the requester should fill the format with the information agreed during planning.
+If a pre plan was not done, the request may have some delays while the feasibility is assessed.

 The PR is usually the standard and official form to request a purchase.
-The PR is where the different members involved in the procurement process combine and validate the details, turning requests into actual procurement:
+The PR is where the different members involved in the procurement process combine and validate the details, turning these into commitments:

 Once potential suppliers have been selected (or before launching an open bidding process), solicitation documents must be carefully prepared.
-The way offers are solicited and received impacts the rest of the process; there is an inverse and direct relationship between what is solicited and what is offered.
+The way in which these offers are solicited and received conditions the rest of the process; there is an inverse and direct relationship between what is solicited and what is offered.
 Procurement teams will only choose from the options offered by the providers, but what is offered largely depends on how and what the providers have been asked to offer.
-Specifications of required products or services must be clear, and the terms of the requested bid must be well defined.
+That is why the specifications of required products or services must be clear, and the terms of the requested bid must be well defined.

 Supplier selection criteria must be established and communicated clearly and in advance to suppliers, ensuring equal treatment.
 It is important to take time to establish and/or understand the selection criteria since the supplier selection criteria cannot be modified or changed, once communicated to the suppliers.

 The documents involved in the solicitation process can be different depending on the type of competition that applies (see Procurement Procedures) and the nature and complexity of the good and services being procure.
 It is important that all documentation contains details on procedural, technical, financial and contractual components, which suppliers must follow when submitting their offers.
-These documents are based on templates, customised to fit the specificity of the procedure undertaken and completed with the details applicable to each solicitation.
+They are build based on templates, customized to fit the specificities of the procedure undertaken and completed with the details applicable to each solicitation.